ampproject/amphtml/spec/amp-html-format.md

 The following restrictions apply to selectors in author style sheets:

-##### Universal selector
-The universal selector `*` may not be used in author stylesheets.
-This is because it can have negative performance implications and could be used to circumvent the rules set out in the following paragraph.

-##### not selector
-`:not()` may not be used in selectors because it can be used to simulate the universal selector.

-##### Pseudo-selectors, pseudo-classes and pseudo-elements
-Pseudo-selectors, pseudo-classes and pseudo-elements are only allowed in selectors that contain tag names and those tag names must not start with `amp-`.

-Example OK: `a:hover`, `div:last-of-type`

-Example not OK:  `amp-img:hover`, `amp-img:last-of-type`

 ##### Class and tag names
 Class names, in author stylesheets, may not start with the string `-amp-`.
 These are reserved for internal use by the AMP runtime.
 It follows, that the user's stylesheet may not reference CSS selectors for `-amp-` classes and `i-amp` tags.
 These classes and elements are not meant to be customized by authors.
 Authors, however, can override styles of `amp-` classes and tags for any CSS properties not explicitly forbidden by these components' spec.